-The world we live in is changing rapidly and we can no longer rely on the established educational institutions to prepare us for all the professional challenges the modern economy might have in store for us.
+The world we live in is changing rapidly and we can no longer rely on the established educational institutions to prepare us for new skills for business intelligence all the professional challenges the modern economy might have in store for us.
 Whatever your degree might be, it’s inevitable losing a fraction of its relevance and the only way to be up-to-date and ready for the day-to-day challenges of the twenty-first century is to take care of your learning needs on your own.
 So what could you do?

 Follow Highly Specialized Blogs, Websites and Forums